qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/literal/literal-arguments.md

 /gamemode spectator
 ```

-Unlike regular commands (as those implemented by Bukkit for example), these four options are "hardcoded" - they're not "suggestions".
+Unlike regular commands (as those implemented by Bukkit, for example), these four options are "hardcoded" - they're not "suggestions".
 The user can _only_ enter one of these four examples, no other values are allowed.

 :::danger Developer's Note: